 Florida Statute 316.193 states any person who is convicted of a violation of a DUI will be punished:

 These penalties above are increased if the DUI is enhanced by the driver having a BAC greater than .15 or having a minor in the vehicle.

 In Florida, there is the implied consent law, which requires the driver to comply with the officer’s request for the driver to take the breath test.
 Failure to do so results in a mandatory 12-month suspension of the person’s driver’s license.
 A second refusal results in an 18-month suspension and a separate criminal charge.

-DUIs are very complicated and difficult for everyone involved and can be devastating if the driver is convicted.
-Attorney Brandon Gans has a great deal of experience representing clients that were issued DUIs and will use this experience to fight for you in court.
+DUIs are very complicated and challenging for everyone involved and can be devastating if the driver is convicted.
+DUI Lawyer Brandon Gans has a great deal of experience representing clients that were issued DUIs and uses this experience to fight for his clients in court.